The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 To convert BTU to kW multiply the total by 0.000293

-These calculations are approximate and while giving you an idea of the boiler size you will require, we advise getting this checked by the installer before you buy your boiler.
+These calculations will you a general idea of the boiler size you will require, but get your home checked by the installer before you buy your boiler.

-If you want to convert from a gas fired central heating system using the already fitted radiators the approximate heat values are:
+If you want to convert from gas central heating using the already fitted radiators the approximate heat values per radiator are:

 - 120-litre domestic heat water tank - 2.6k (9,000 BTU)